JamesWRC/seerr/README.md

 After:
 - The `SameSite` value in the cookie is either none or strict.
 Strict only if CSRF protection is on.

+---
+Below is the original README of seerr
+---

 <div align="center">⚠️ <strong>NOTE:</strong> We are currently in the process of merging Overseerr and Jellyseerr into this unified repository.</div>